 Sometimes less is more.
 Over crowding the subject seems to distract me, but I end up doing it any way.
 I get carried away, to say the least.
 But most of the time, I try to stick to a few accessories, nothing intimidating.
 A glass of water with a lime in it or a few plates stacked up to give credit to the subject or if my creative juices aren’t flowing, I just use the subject on its own, and it turns up much better than adding accessories.

 Jazz up the food with some garnishing.
-Coriander leaves, basil and mint leaves do the trick most of the time, but otherwise julienned ginger, spring onions etc can add that extra touch.
-Do something different with cake slices..stack them up instead of just photographing a slice, or crumble it a bit with a fork to show how delicious it is when you delve into it…the options are endless.
+Coriander leaves, basil and mint leaves do the trick most of the time, but otherwise julienned ginger, spring onions etc. can add that extra touch.
+Do something different with cake slices, stack them up instead of just photographing a slice, or crumble it a bit with a fork to show how delicious it is when you delve into it.
+The options are endless.

 Macro shots sometimes look nice, and I used to prefer it and one point of time, but now not so much.
 Although, some food items shot up close look amazing.
 The picture below is not the best example of a macro shot, but you get the drift right?